TV-Rename/Website/_manual/options.md

 ## Search Engines

 ![The Modify Search Engines window]({{ site.baseurl }}/assets/images/options/modify-search-engines-01.png){:.pic-l}
-The *Modify Search Engines* window controls TV Rename's outgoing interface with the world (other than TheTVDB).
+The *Modify Search Engines* window controls TV&nbsp;Rename's outgoing interface with the world (other than TheTVDB).
 Here, you can configure how and where TV&nbsp;Rename points a web browser searching for files.

 Using the `Add` and `Delete` buttons you can create or remove records at will, and the `Tags...` pop up a list of supported tags to remind you whats available.
 (The tags supported are the same as those listed in the [Filename Template Editor](#filename-template-editor).)